Rational Design and Construction of Viral Based Products

 Scientific Advisory Board

 Dr. Stanley A. Plotkin is Emeritus Professor of the University of Pennsylvania, and Adjunct Professor of the Johns Hopkins University.
 Until 1991, he was Professor of Pediatrics and Microbiology at the University of Pennsylvania, Professor of Virology at the Wistar Institute and at the same time, Director of Infectious Diseases and Senior Physician at the Children’s Hospital of Philadelphia.
-In 1991, Dr. Plotkin left the University to join the vaccine manufacturer, Pasteur-Mérieux-Connaught, where for seven years he was Medical and Scientific Director, based at Marnes-la-Coquette,outside Paris.
-The same company is now named Sanofi Pasteur.
-He is now consultant to vaccine manufacturers, biotechnology companies and non-profit research organizations as
+In 1991, Dr. Plotkin joined the vaccine manufacturer, Pasteur-Mérieux-Connaught (Sanofi), where for seven years he was Medical and Scientific Director, He is now consultant to vaccine manufacturers, biotechnology companies and non-profit research organizations.

-His bibliography includes more than 700 articles and he has edited several books including the standard textbook on vaccines, now in its 6th edition.
-He developed the rubella vaccine now in standard use throughout the world, is co-developer of the newly licensed pentavalent rotavirus vaccine, and has worked extensively on the development and application of other vaccines including anthrax, oral polio, rabies, varicella, and cytomegalovirus.
+His bibliography includes more than 700 articles and he has edited several books including the standard textbook on vaccines.
+He developed the rubella vaccine now in standard use throughout the world, is co-developer of the pentavalent rotavirus vaccine, and has worked extensively on the development and application of other vaccines including anthrax, oral polio, rabies, varicella, and cytomegalovirus.

 Prior to her appointment as Vice-President, Prof. Arnon served as Head of the Department of Chemical Immunology and as Dean of the Faculty of Biology.
 From 1985 to 1994, Prof. Arnon was Director of the Institute’s McArthur Center for Molecular Biology of Tropical Diseases.
 Prof. Arnon has made significant contributions in the fields of vaccine development, cancer research and to the study of parasitic diseases.